 The answer then is: Yes, video game movies are bad.
 The other answer is: studios keep making them because they are making SO MUCH MONEY!
 This ties into a previous article about how people are only going to see sequels, not original screenplays, because those Resident Evil movies are almost consistently going up each time.

-So many of these movies are making so much money, at yet, are getting dragged through the critical mud.
+So many of these movies are making so much money, and yet, are getting dragged through the critical mud.
 When the highest scoring movie on that list is this…

 …then you know there is a problem.